-- You should follow the complete recommended lens rubbing and rinsing times in the product labeling to adequately disinfect your lenses and reduce the risk of contact lens times may not adequately clean your lenses. - · You should fill your lens case with fresh solution every time you store your lenses, and never "top-off" or re-use solution.
+- You should follow the complete recommended lens rubbing and rinsing times in the product labeling to adequately disinfect your lenses and reduce the risk of contact lens contamination.
+Reduced rubbing or rinsing times may not adequately clean your lenses. - You should fill your lens case with fresh solution every time you store your lenses, and never "top-off" or re-use solution.
 You should discard your solution immediately after your lenses have been removed from the lens case.
-You should not expose or store your lenses in or rinse your lens case with any water, such as tap, bottled, or distilled, or with any non-sterile solution. - · Clean, rinse and air-dry your lens case each time you remove your lenses.
+You should not expose or store your lenses in or rinse your lens case with any water, such as tap, bottled, or distilled, or with any non-sterile solution. - Clean, rinse and air-dry your lens case each time you remove your lenses.
 In order to permit excess solution to drain, you can flip over your lens case while air drying.
 Replace your lens case frequently, depending upon your hygiene habits. - Problems with contact lenses and lens care products could result in serious injury to the eye.
-It is essential that patients follow their eve care professional's direction and all labeling instructions for proper use of lenses and lens care products, including the lens case.
-Eve problems, including corneal ulcers. can develop rapidly and lead to loss of vision. - · Daily wear lenses are not indicated for overnight wear, and patients should be instructed not to wear lenses while sleeping.
-Clinical studies have shown that the risk of serious adverse reactions is increased when - · Smoking increases the risk of corneal ulcers for contact lens users, especially when lenses are worn overnight or while sleeping.1,2 - If a patient experiences eye discomfort, exthe eye, the patient should be instructed to immediately remove lenses and promptly contact his or her eye care professional. - UV-absorbing contact lenses are NOT substitutes for protective UV-absorbing eyewear such as UV-absorbing goggles or sunglasses because they do not completely cover the eve and surrounding area.
+It is essential that patients follow their eye care professional's direction and all labeling instructions for proper use of lenses and lens care products, including the lens case.
+Eye problems, including corneal ulcers, can develop rapidly and lead to loss of vision. - Daily wear lenses are not indicated for overnight wear, and patients should be instructed not to wear lenses while sleeping.
+Clinical studies have shown that the risk of serious adverse reactions is increased when daily wear lenses are worn overnight. - Smoking increases the risk of corneal ulcers for contact lens users, especially when lenses are worn overnight or while sleeping.12 - If a patient experiences eye discomfort, excessive tearing, vision changes, or redness of the eye, the patient should be instructed to immediately remove lenses and promptly contact his or her eye care professional. - UV-absorbing contact lenses are NOT substitutes for protective UV-absorbing eyewear such as UV-absorbing goggles or sunglasses because they do not completely cover the eye and surrounding area.
 Persons should continue to use their protective UV-absorbing eyewear as directed.